 Raising a Family

-Affleck and Garner tied the knot in June 2005, and by December the couple welcomed their first daughter.
+Affleck and Garner tied the knot in June 2005, and by December, welcomed Violet.
 Their second daughter, Seraphina, was born in January 2009, and their son, Samuel, arrived in February 2012.

 "I think becoming a father makes you see the world differently and it’s good," Affleck told The Guardian earlier this year.
 "I’d always had a strong idea about my values and the direction I wanted to be headed in, then I ran into getting famous and it totally spun me around and I flailed around for a few years."